Programme/Approved Electives for 2024/25

 No

-This module covers the period of compulsory state education in Britain (but concentrates mainly in the period 1940s to the present day), and is historical and sociological in its approach.
-The emphasis falls on contemporary educational issues, in school and higher education, and seeks to draw in part from students own educational experiences.
+This module will cover the period of compulsory state education in Britain (but concentrates mainly in the period 1940s to the present day), and will be historical and sociological in its approach.
+The emphasis will fall on contemporary educational issues, in school and higher education, and will seek to draw in part from students own educational experiences.

 Aims